-Ansible-based Operators also allow Operator authors to supply custom status values with the k8s\status Ansible module.
+Ansible-based Operators also allow Operator authors to supply custom status values with the k8s_status Ansible module, which is included in the operator_sdk util collection.
 This allows the author to update the status from within Ansible with any key-value pair as desired.